 2.1 - Formatting a string

-Usually, when we want to display data, it has a type, whether it's a percentage, currency, a specific date format, or many other options, since it's much better to display €50 than just 50, or use the percent sign when talking about percentages.
+Normally, when we want to display data, it is usually of a certain type, be it percentage, money, a specific date format, or many other options, as it is much better to show €50 than just 50, or the percentage symbol when talking about percentages.

-To do this, we use a method within the string class called format, and we use it as follows:
+For that, we use a method that is inside the string class, called "format", and we use it as follows:

 string.Format("La temperatura actual es {0}°C.", 20.4);

-Finally, within string we'll see that by default, string provides many commonly used functions to make developers' lives easier.
-These are:
+Finally, within string, we will see that by default, string comes with many commonly used functions to make developers' lives easier, such as:

 Let's imagine we have a string like the following: